Sewing a Galentine Palentine Valentine Pin Cushion + Kit

 I used scraps to stuff it and cut the pieces into roughly 1/4" x 1/4" smaller bits and packed the pouch, created by blanket stitching the two hearts together rather tightly, pushing the felt bits as deep into the top and both sides as I could, before sewing the last 2" up along the edge.

-The first small cushion I made when I was ten.
-It was stuffed with tear-soaked tissues, I'd bawled my eyes out into after WeatherWax, my rabbit, died.
+The first small cushion I made, when I was ten, was stuffed with tear-soaked tissues after I'd bawled my eyes out when WeatherWax, my rabbit, died.

 I appreciated that he chose just beneath my window.
 WeatherWax was one of 5 rescued bunnies our Scout Leader had brought to Brownies 2 weeks before.
-Mine was the only survivor.
-I couldn't go to Brownies that Wednesday.
-Mom let them know.
+Mine was the longest survivor.
+I didn't go to Brownies that next Wednesday.
+Mom let them know why.
+When I returned everyone ran up to me to let me know they were sorry and that helped two weeks later.

-I eventually stopped crying and my cushion dried and it was eventually tossed into the cardboard box that was Barbie's house.
+My cushion eventually dried and was eventually given to Barbie ... tossed into the cardboard box that was her home.

 There are any number things a pin cushion can be filled with.
 Wool roving would be an excellent choice as well if you are interested in maintaining the purity of wool factor.